hov1417/assayer/Readme.md

 - `--ahead-branches, -A`: Check if there are branches that are ahead of the remote.
 - `--local-only-branches, -l`: Check if there are local-only branches.
 - `--nested, -n`: Check repositories in repositories.
-- `--count, -c`: Check repositories and report number of types
+- `--count, -c`: Check repositories and report number of types.
+- `--exclude, -e`: Exclude repositories, using [glob](https://github.com/gobwas/glob) patterns.
+- `--reporter, -r`: Reporter's template using go's template syntax.

 ## Examples